muczc1wek/gmc/docs/zengin/tools/gothic_sourcer.md

 # Gothic Sourcer
 Gothic Sourcer can be used to do a lot of things.
-!!! todo
+(XD) !!! todo
-    TODO
+    //TODO